 Mystras’ unique architecture was influenced by the so-called “Helladic” school of Byzantine architecture as well as that of the great city of Constantinople.
 The paintings inside the churches reflect the quality and the eclecticism of the art of Constantinople.

 However, elements of Romanesque and Gothic art are also present in Mystra’s churches as a result of the city’s wide range of contacts during the fourteenth and fifteenth centuries.

-Mystras is a truly outstanding example of late Byzantine culture which influenced the rest of the Mediterranean world and beyond.
+Mystras is a truly outstanding example of the late Byzantine culture, which influenced the rest of the Mediterranean world and beyond.

 Captured by the Turks in 1460, it was occupied thereafter by them and then by the Venetians.

-After 1834, the inhabitants of Mystras gradually began moving to the modern town of Sparta, leaving only the breathtaking medieval ruins, which still stand proudly in the beautiful landscape.
+After 1834, the inhabitants of Mystras gradually began relocating to the modern town of Sparta, leaving only the breathtaking medieval ruins, which still stand proudly in the beautiful landscape.

-Strolling through the Kastro (the Frankish Castle), the Upper Town and the Lower Town, a visitor can visualize Frankish princes and princesses living in palatial mansions, foreign delegations arriving bearing gifts, as well as peasants, pilgrims and traders filling the bustling streets.
+Strolling through the Kastro (the Frankish Castle), the Upper Town and the Lower Town, a visitor can visualize Frankish princes and princesses living in palatial mansions, foreign delegations arriving bearing gifts, and peasants, pilgrims and traders filling the bustling streets.